svecosystem/runed/sites/docs/content/functions/box.md

 ### `box.from`

 Creates a box from an existing box, a getter function, or a static value.

-Used in functions to receive props that are optionally reactive.
+Useful for receiving arguments that may or may not be reactive.

 ```svelte
 <script lang="ts">